sbk1014/sbk1014.github.io/content/about.md

 ## Beyond Research

-When I'm not working on research, I enjoy contributing to open-source projects, mentoring students, and staying up-to-date with the latest developments in both technology and biology.
+When I'm not working on research, I enjoy contributing to open-source projects, mentoring students, and staying up-to-date with the latest developments in smart cities, IoT technologies, and sustainable infrastructure.